wagdy42/CastVideos-android/README.md

 CastVideos-android application shows how to cast videos from an android device in a way that is fully compliant with the Design Checklist.

-## Dependencies
+## Project Dependencies
+* google-play-services_lib library from the Android SDK (at least version 4.2.34)
-* cast-companion-android : can be downloaded here at https://blah.blah
+* cast-companion-android : can be downloaded here at https://github.com/googlecast/CastCompanionLibrary-android

 ## Setup Instructions
 * Get a Chromecast device and set it up